Dice-Extended/dice-x/Results.md

 ## Models' accuracies on all four datasets

+Before we started the counterfactual generation process, we trained machine learning and neural network models with the original four datasets that are adult income, german credit, lending club, and compas recidivism datasets and three different types of models that are a random forest classifier, a neural network with PyTorch, and a neural network with TensorFlow.
-We trained two types of model with three different frameworks.
+We trained two types of models with three different frameworks.
 Firstly, a tree model is created by using sci-kit learn framework's RandomForestClassifier with the datasets with default settings.
 The other two models are created with PyTorch and TensorFlow frameworks.
 These neural networks have two layers and the architecture is same as present in the DiCE repository as follows:

 $$
 Linear(number\_of\_features, 20) → ReLU → Linear(20, 1) → Sigmoid
 $$

 While training the neural networks following hyperparameters are used:

 - Learning rate: 0.001
 - Number of epochs: 10
 - Train dataset size: Dataset size * 80%